RAD Torque Raceway: Features

+Events

 The biggest event currently held at the facility is on the drag strip.
 The annual NHRA Mopar Rocky Mountain Nationals is the largest national event held in Canada.
-The second largest event at Castrol Raceway was held on the oval track.
+The second largest event at the raceway was held on the oval track.
 The Oil City Cup featured the World of Outlaws Sprint Car Series from 2007 to 2015.

 In November 2021, the facility was renamed to RAD Torque Raceway in a five-year deal between the track's owners and Abbotsford-based RAD Torque Systems.

+Lap records

+As of July 2025, the fastest official race lap records at RAD Torque Raceway are listed as: